 Long trousers (green or grey are ideal), shirt, waistcoat.
 Plus download our guide to making a pair of giant ears.

 Two large pieces of cardboard (or a cardboard box) attached together with two pieces of ribbon or string to form shoulder straps.
 Cover cardboard with gold paint, paper or a disposable gold table cloth.
 Write Wonka Golden Ticket in giant letters.
 This can then be worn over any normal clothes.

 Don't forget, yellow was Roald Dahl's favourite colour so you can join in the Dahlicious Dress Up Day by wearing anything yellow.

 These are just a small selection of the characters you could choose.
-Take a look at the characters section or the links on the right hand side of the page for more inspiration.
+Take a look at the links on the right hand side of the page for more inspiration.